Modular multiscale approach to modelling high-harmonic generation in gases: Infrared Propagation

 This is justified if the field envelope $\mathcal{E}$ does not change on length scales comparable to the wavelength $\lambda=2\pi/k_0$ and on time scales comparable to the optical cycle $T_{cyc}=2\pi/\omega_0$.

-Strictly speaking, the computation of the third-order nonlinear polarization vector $\vec{P}^{(3)}$ for pulses requires knowing the frequency dependencies of the nonlinear susceptibility over the relevant part of the spectrum [see Eq.~(\ref{chi3})].
-However, this is generally not necessary when the laser frequency is far from material resonances.
-Here, we will use a common approximation for the third-order nonlinearity in gases reading
+Strictly speaking, evaluating the third-order nonlinear polarisation vector $\vec{P}^{(3)}$ for optical pulses requires detailed knowledge of the frequency dependence of the nonlinear susceptibility across the relevant spectral range [see Eq.~(\ref{chi3})].
+However, this dependence can generally be neglected when the laser frequency lies far from any material resonances.
+In this case, we adopt a commonly used approximation for the third-order nonlinearity in gases, expressed as

-where $\delta$ denotes the Dirac $\delta$-distribution and $\Theta$ the Heaviside function.
-In this intensity-dependent nonlinear polarization, often called Kerr response, we neglect third-harmonic generation due to the large phase mismatch $\Delta k =3k_0-k(3\omega_0)$ (e.g.\ $\Delta k=-5$~cm$^{-1}$ @ 800~nm in air).
-The Kerr response of noble gases is instantaneous ($x_{dK}=0$), but for air or other molecular gases, a delayed contribution $\sim \exp(-t/\tau_K)$ appears with a ratio of $x_{dK}$.
-The instantaneous part $\sim \delta(t)$ describes the response that comes from the bound electrons.
-Electronic response times are about a few femtoseconds or less and therefore considerably shorter than the duration of the pulse envelopes under consideration.
-The delayed part $\sim \exp(-t/\tau_K)$ accounts for the nuclear response, namely the ro-vibrational Raman contribution.
-The delay time $\tau_K$ and the inverse resonance frequency $1/\Omega$ are in the same range as the pulse lengths of $\sim 100$~fs considered.
+where $\delta$ denotes the Dirac delta distribution and $\Theta$ the Heaviside step function.
+This intensity-dependent nonlinear polarisation--commonly referred to as the Kerr response--neglects third-harmonic generation, which is strongly suppressed by the large phase mismatch $\Delta k = 3k_0 - k(3\omega_0)$ (for instance, $\Delta k \approx -5$ cm$^{-1}$ for 800~nm in air).
+For noble gases, the Kerr response is purely instantaneous ($x_{dK}=0$), corresponding to the electronic contribution $\sim \delta(t)$, which originates from bound electrons.
+The associated response time, on the order of a few femtoseconds or less, is much shorter than the pulse durations considered here.
+In contrast, for air and other molecular gases, a~delayed component proportional to $\exp(-t/\tau_K)$ appears, weighted by $x_{dK}$.
+This term represents the response that results from the movement of the nuclei, i.e.\ the ro-vibrational Raman contribution, with a characteristic delay time $\tau_K$ and resonance frequency $\Omega$ comparable to the pulse durations of $\sim 100$~fs considered in this study.